Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Building the biautomatic structure

 \subsection{Preliminaries}

 This subsection contains the definitions and basic results from the theory of automatic and biautomatic monoids needed hereafter.
 For further information on automatic semigroups, see~\cite{campbell_autsg}.
-We assume familiarity with basic notions of automata and regular languages (see, for example, \cite{hopcroft_automata}) and transducers and rational relations (see, for example, \cite{berstel_transductions}).
+We assume familiarity with basic notions of automata and regular languages (see, for example, \cite{hopcroft_automata}).

 \begin{definition} Let $A$ be an alphabet and let $\$$ be a new symbol not in $A$.
 Define the mapping $\rpad : A^* \times A^* \to ((A\cup\{\$\})\times (A\cup \{\$\}))^*$ by

 and the mapping $\lpad : A^* \times A^* \to ((A\cup\{\$\})\times (A\cup \{\$\}))^*$ by